zuozhenggh/learning-library/data-management-library/goldengate/goldengate-classic/column-conversions/column-conversions.md

 # Column Conversions using GoldenGate

 ### Introduction
-In this lab we will load data in and configure Column Conversions
+In this lab we will load data in and configure Column Conversions using GoldenGate

 *Estimated Lab Time*:  60 minutes

 ### Objectives
-Column Conversions using GoldenGate
+Column Conversions using GoldenGate technology

 ### Prerequisites
 This lab assumes you have: